What Community Development Leaders Need to Know About Georgia’s New Permitting Law, Senate Bill 447 (SB 447)

 Overview of Senate Bill 447

 At a high level, SB 447 introduces a new set of expectations for how local permitting should operate in Georgia, centered on speed, transparency, and accountability.
-The law establishes firm deadlines for permit decisions — most notably for erosion and sedimentation (land disturbance) permits — while also accelerating how jurisdictions respond to third-party inspections and requiring public access to real-time permitting data.
+The law establishes firm deadlines for permit decisions — most notably for erosion and sedimentation (land disturbance) permits — while also significantly changing how jurisdictions respond to third-party inspections and requiring public access to real-time permitting data.

 Key Timelines and Requirements Under SB 447